Institute for the Study of Integrative Healthcare

 The Institute partners with integrative healthcare organizations and educational institutions to advance systems change in healthcare; uplift traditional world medicines and indigenous healing systems; expand access and equity in IH for underresourced and vulnerable populations and innovate in education, research and health care delivery to enhance opportunities for students and faculty and enrich campus life.

-★ 2025 INSTITUTE CONFERENCE: CALL FOR PRESENTERS SUBMISSIONS LINK COMING SOON ★
+★ 2025 INSTITUTE CONFERENCE: CALL FOR PRESENTERS SUBMISSIONS FORM ★

 Made possible through the largest single gift for endowment in the University's history, the anonymous donors sought to invest in Utica University's longstanding record of innovation and responsiveness to the changing landscape of the healthcare delivery system.